LICO-labs/two-variable-function-PWL-approximation/README.md

 ## Analysis
 Most tables analysing the numerical results from this heuristic and the state of the art solvers are computed with functions from file managing_benchmark_results.jl.
-The lines to do this analysis are the lines 1407-1421 from the same file.
+See examples lines 1407-1421 from the same file.

 ## Result files and produce figures of the solutions
 Result files of the experiments in [1] and [2] are available in folder "results".